tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 Restart X server or reboot your system.

-> Not using fullscreen resolution at 1920x1080 (underscanning)
+> Not using fullscreen resolution at 1920x1080 (underscanning, black borders around the screen)

+This usually happens when you use a HDMI connection to connect your monitor/TV to your computer.

 Using the amdcccle GUI you can select the display, go to adjustments, and set Underscan to 0% (aticonfig defaults to 15% underscan).

 Alternatively, you can use aticonfig to disable underscanning as well:

-    aticonfig --set-pcs-val=MCIL,DigitalHDTVDefaultUnderscan,0
+    # aticonfig --set-pcs-val=MCIL,DigitalHDTVDefaultUnderscan,0

-For newer version (for example, 12.11), if Catalyst control center repeatedly fails to save the overscan setting, edit /etc/ati/amdpcsdb:
+For newer version (for example, 12.11), if Catalyst control center repeatedly fails to save the overscan setting, edit /etc/ati/amdpcsdb like so:

+    /etc/ati/amdpcsdb

     TVEnableOverscan=V0